akiirui/qbittorrent-theme/README.md

 A theme for qBittorrent, using `Segoe UI` and `Microsoft YaHei UI`.

-Display CJK characters for users using English systems.
+Improved display of CJK characters for users using English Windows.

 ## Usage